QubesOS/qubes-doc/user/security-in-pedos/yubi-key.md

 OTP mode
 --------

-This can be configured using the [app-linux-yubikey](https://github.com/adubois/qubes-app-linux-yubikey) package.
+This can be configured using the [app-linux-yubikey](https://github.com/adubois/PedOS-app-linux-yubikey) package.
 This package does not support sharing the same key slot with other applications (it will deny further authentications if you try).

-Contrary to instruction there, currently there is no binary package in the Qubes repository and you need to compile it yourself.
+Contrary to instruction there, currently there is no binary package in the PedOS repository and you need to compile it yourself.
 This might change in the future.

 Challenge-response mode